 Coliving originated in Silicon Valley when there was a housing shortage that collided with the multiplication of young professionals who came to San Francisco wanting to connect and socialize.
 And that’s when buildings began to appear in which tenants not only shared common areas but also shared a lifestyle.

 In short, coliving is an evolution of coworking in the housing market, which not only offers a space to live but also offers services designed for day-to-day needs, as well as common spaces and activities for residents to enhance the exchange of life experiences.

 Types of coliving

 Like coworking which originated as a collaboration where professionals who shared the office also shared management tasks, to later evolve into a business managed by a dedicated team, coliving is housing managed by a dedicated team that focuses on offering the best user experience possible; and, as in coworking that has diversified into many types of workspaces and environments to cater to a wider range of professionals that have different needs, coliving is also branching out into different types, depending on the features, style and services on demand.
 So today we have:

 - Coliving Cluster: shared house where individual rooms are rented and the rest of the common areas of the house are shared, such as kitchen, bathroom, living room, etc. A student residence or a regular shared house, for example, could fit into this type of coliving.

-- Coliving 2.0: building structured in independent private apartments of 30 / 50m2 each, and common areas and services in the building designed for the type of resident to whom the coliving is directed.
+- Coliving 2.0: building is structured in independent private apartments of 30 / 50m2 each, and common areas and services in the building are designed for the type of resident to whom the coliving is directed.

 A students residence could be understood as a Cluster-type coliving designed for students, if there is an approach, a design and a philosophy in the management of the students residence that inspires people to connect.
 But a coliving is not a student residence.